DanielleMStevens/Mining_Known_MAMPs/Methods.md

   pip3 install biocode
   ```

-We can then create a folder to hold the gff3 files
+We can then create a folder to hold the gff files.

   ```
   for file in *.gbff